LeafmanZ/LaTeX/README.md

 # LaTeX
-Examples of some proofs I have written using LaTeX
+[LATEX] Examples of some proofs I have written using LaTeX